arc-design/arc-theme/README.md

                                Note 2: For GNOME 3.24, use --with-gnome-version=3.22
                                (this works for now, the build system will be improved in the future)

-After the installation is complete the theme can be activated with `gnome-tweak-tool` or a similar program by selecting `Arc`, `Arc-Darker` or `Arc-Dark` as Window/GTK+ theme and `Arc` or `Arc-Dark` as GNOME Shell/Cinnamon theme.
+After the installation is complete the theme can be activated with `gnome-tweak-tool` or a similar program by selecting `Arc-Pro`, `Arc-Pro-Dusk` or `Arc-Pro-Night` as Window/GTK+ theme and `Arc-Pro` or `Arc-Pro-Night` as GNOME Shell/Cinnamon theme.

-If the `--disable-transparency` option was used, the theme will be installed as `Arc-solid`, `Arc-Darker-solid` and `Arc-Dark-solid`.
+If the `--disable-transparency` option was used, the theme will be installed as `Arc-Pro-solid`, `Arc-Pro-Dusk-solid` and `Arc-Pro-Night-solid`.

 ## Uninstall